MLB Rumors: Yankees Are Manny Machado’s Top Landing Spot After Philly Front Office Changes

 — NESN (@NESN) August 16, 2018

 Whether Machado does don pinstripes next year or not is still uncertain, but when examining the Yankees this year, it looks as if they have been making room for him.
 Miguel Andujar, their current third baseman, may win Rookie of the Year, but that wouldn’t be enough to deter New York from signing Machado.
-The rumor is Andujar may be told to workout at first base next spring, which would solve a current roster problem.
+The rumor is Andujar may be told to work out at first base next spring, which would solve a current roster problem.
 The Yankees have fought hard to not incur the luxury tax this year, which means if they do exceed it by signing Machado, the penalty will be far less severe.
 On paper, Machado already looks like a Yankee, but the devil is in the details.